adrian154/blog/public/blogposts/renderer/blogpost.md

 You could use any shape as a bounding volume, but an excellent choice is the **axis-aligned bounding box (AABB)**.
 An AABB is just a box whose planes are aligned to the axes of the coordinate system.
 These properties mean that an AABB can be defined using just two points, and intersection testing is efficient too.

 I won't explain the algorithm in full detail here; for that, I recommend checking out [Tavian's blogpost](https://tavianator.com/2011/ray_box.html).
 Basically, the idea is that we can treat the sides of the box as belonging to three pairs of parallel planes.
-Computing the intersection distance to any of these planes is as easy as solving an equation of one variable.
+Computing the intersection distance to any of these planes consists of solving a linear equation of one variable.

 We can imagine the pairs of intersection distances as line segments on the ray.
 If the ray intersects with the box, there will be some location where all three segments overlap.
 We can check this with minimal branching using clever application of `fmin` and `fmax`.